nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 If a native-id is provided in a POST, and a subscription already exists for that provider with the given native-id, the request will be rejected.

 PUT requests should be used for updating subscriptions.
 Creation of subscriptions using PUT may be deprecated in the future.
 All PUT requests require a native-id to be part of the request URL.
+Following are two examples that show how to update and create a search subscription.
+The third example shows how to create an ingest subscription using PUT.
 ```
 curl -XPUT \
   -H "Content-type: application/vnd.nasa.cmr.umm+json" \